node-pcap/node_pcap/README.md

 This structure is easy to explore with `util.inspect`.

+However, if you decide to parse `raw_packet.buf` yourself, make sure to truncate it to the first `caplen` bytes first.

 ### TCP Analysis

 TCP can be analyzed by feeding the packets into a `TCPTracker` and then listening for `session` and `end` events.